umbertix/friend-faces/README.md

     - git clone https://github.com/umbertix/friend-faces.git
     - cd friend-faces
     - sudo python setup.py install
--Config your lamp
+- Config your lamp
-    - Within the project there is file named `config.ini` and hold your credentials for the pusher service.
+    - Within the project there is file named `config.ini` that holds your credentials for the pusher service.
     You will need to update those in order to communicate, also if you decide to use any other pin setup or ring size.